A decorative cartoon of an old desktop computer displaying redirect loop error

 Remember to backup your .htaccess or nginx.conf file before making any changes.
 If you’re unsure how to do this, it’s best to consult with a web developer or your hosting provider.

-Check your website’s plugins or themes
+Troubleshoot your website’s apps, integrations, plugins or themes

 To troubleshoot this, you can disable all plugins and switch to a default theme.
 If the error disappears, you can then enable each plugin one by one until you find the one causing the issue.